 Gas Treatment and Compression

-Natural gas is pre-treated to remove liquids, water and acid gases.
-If battery limit pressure is low than feed gas is compressed and preheated in the waste heat section of the reformer.
-After preheating gas is feed to hydrogenator where the organic sulfur compounds are converted into H2S.
-H2S is removed by adsorption of it on solid bed scavenger.
-Purified hydrogen gas is used for hydrogenation of sulfur compounds.
+Natural gas is treated to remove hydrocarbon liquids, water and acid gases and preheated in the waste heat recovery section of the reformer.
+After preheating, the gas is fed to hydrogenator where the organic sulfur compounds are converted into H2S which is removed by adsorption of it on solid bed scavenger.

-Treated gas is prereformed in pre-reformer.
-Mixture of natural gas and steam is preheated in waste heat recovery section and sent to prereformer resulting in stable and mild operating conditions for steam reformer.
-Pre-reformed gases are further preheated and sent to main reformer.
-Here, conversion of hydrocarbons to hydrogen, carbon monoxide and carbon dioxide takes place over a reforming catalyst.
-Product gas from the reformer is cooled by producing steam before entering the shift converter.
+Treated gas is passed though pre-reformer where mixture of natural gas and steam preheated in waste heat recovery section are blended resulting in stable operating conditions for steam methane reforming, where conversion of hydrocarbons to hydrogen, carbon monoxide and carbon dioxide takes place over a reforming catalyst.
+Product gas from the reformer is cooled by raising steam before entering the shift converter.

 CH4+H2O -> CO+3H2